 Clothing: There is a lot to see in the Museum, so please dress comfortably!
 We do require shoes and shirts to be worn in the Museum.

-Escalators and Elevators: The Museum has multiple levels with several escalators and elevators.
-For your safety, do not play on the escalators and please keep a close eye on children when on the escalators.
+Escalators and Elevators: During your visit, you’ll explore multiple floors of glass history, art, science, and more.
+We have several escalators and elevators throughout the Museum, and, for your safety, do not play on the escalators and please keep a close eye on children when on the escalators.

 Firearms: Firearms or weapons are not permitted in Museum buildings.